Smart PLS GmbH.

 - Create data groups to run multi-group analyses effortlessly.

 - Create interaction terms and run moderator analyses without any problems.

 Get to Know PLS-SEM and SmartPLS - Some Resources for You !

-Free Video Tutorials for SmartPLS
+Video Tutorials for SmartPLS

 The heterotrait-monotrait ratio of correlations (HTMT) is a new method for assessing discriminant validity in partial least squares structural equation modeling, which is one of the key building blocks of model evaluation.
 If discriminant validity is not established, researchers cannot be certain that the results confirming hypothesized structural paths are real, or whether they are merely the result of statistical discrepancies.
 The HTMT criterion clearly outperforms classic approaches to discriminant validity assessment such as Fornell-Larcker criterion and (partial) cross-loadings, which are largely unable to detect a lack of discriminant validity.

 This video shows how to apply the HTMT discriminant validity assessment criterion on the corporate reputation PLS path model example by using the SmartPLS software.